Artemisia frigida: Names

+In the Zuni language this plant is called to'shoeha'chikĭa, meaning "seeds leaf sweet".

 Description

-Artemisia frigida is a perennial plant but with a woody base.
+Artemisia frigida is a perennial plant with a woody base.
 The stems spread out, generally forming a mat or clump up to 40 cm tall.
 The stems are covered in lobed gray-green leaves which are coated in silvery hairs.
 The inflorescence contains many spherical flower heads each about half a centimeter wide and lined with woolly-haired, gray-green or brownish phyllaries.
 The flower heads contain several pistillate ray florets and many bisexual disc florets.
 The plant is aromatic, with a strong scent.
 This plant can make a great many seeds.
 It can also spread by layering; in some years it produces very few seeds.

 Artemisia frigida is common and dominant or codominant in many areas, especially in dry and disturbed habitat types.
 It is common in the Rocky Mountains and Great Plains in North America, where it occurs in grasslands, shrublands, and woodlands, among others.
 It has a tendency to increase in areas that have been heavily grazed by livestock.
 Overgrowth of the plant is sometimes an indicator of overgrazing on rangeland.
 It sometimes becomes an aggressive weed.
 Ranchers have considered the plant to be both an adequate forage species and a worthless nuisance species.
 Artemisia frigida's common name is wild sage.
 Sometimes known as prairie sage and sagewort.

+Cultivation

+Artemisia frigida is cultivated for its foliage effects, and has gained the Royal Horticultural Society's Award of Garden Merit.
+The wildflower cultivation author Claude A. Barr expressed the opinion that it and Artemisia longifolia were the only two species of Artemisia that could be safely taken into a garden.
+The other species such as Artemisia tridentata, being too aggressive in spreading.